ChrisTitusTech/linutil/docs/userguide.md

 - **Slack**: Slack is a collaboration platform designed for team communication, featuring channels, direct messaging, file sharing, and integrations with various productivity tools.
 - **Telegram**: Telegram is a cloud-based messaging app known for its speed and security, offering features like group chats, channels, and end-to-end encrypted calls.
 - **Thunderbird**: Thunderbird is a free, open-source email client that offers powerful features like customizable email management, a built-in calendar, and extensive add-ons for enhanced functionality.
+- **ZapZap**: ZapZap is an open source whatsapp desktop client for Linux users developed by rafatosta.
 - **Zoom**: Zoom is a widely-used video conferencing platform that allows users to host virtual meetings, webinars, and online collaboration with features like screen sharing and recording.

 ### Developer Tools